Investigations and findings

 In December 2019, Defence completed investigations into per- and poly-fluoroalkyl substances (PFAS) contamination on and around the Jervis Bay Range Facility and HMAS Creswell.

-Defence recognises that the PFAS contamination from the Jervis Bay Facility and HMAS Creswell is a significant issue for the Jervis Bay and Wreck Bay communities.
+Defence recognises that PFAS contamination from the Jervis Bay Range Facility and HMAS Creswell is a significant issue for the Jervis Bay and Wreck Bay communities.
 Defence is committed to working with local authorities to monitor, manage and remediate PFAS contamination in the area.

-• Area of Environmental Concern A – Royal Australian Navy School of Survivability and Ship Safety (RAN SSSS)
+- Royal Australian Navy School of Survivability and Ship Safety (RAN SSSS)

-• Area of Environmental Concern E – the former golf course on HMAS Creswell
+- the former golf course on HMAS Creswell

-• Area of Environmental Concern G – the HMAS Creswell Sewage Treatment Plant
+- the HMAS Creswell Sewage Treatment Plant.

 Human Health Risk Assessment